Aha! Roadmaps | Migrate from Jira Server to Jira Cloud

 Click Save and continue when you are ready to move on.

-Unless you have worked directly with Atlassian to avoid it, the migration from Jira Server to Jira Cloud will assign new Jira issue type IDs to your records — and thus break the links to Aha!
+The migration from Jira Server to Jira Cloud will assign new Jira issue type IDs to your records — and therefore break the links to Aha!
 Roadmaps records.
-There are three ways your team can resolve this problem:
+There are four ways to resolve this problem.
+We strongly recommend that you use this first option to automatically re-link the integrated records.

 If you have a small number of Jira records, open each one in Aha!
 Roadmaps and manually link it to its counterpart in Jira Cloud.
 To do this: